tobimichael96/telegram-docker-bot/README.md

-If you are running Minecraft or Factorio or TeamSpeak3 container and you don't need them all the time you might want to stop them in order to save (computing) power, but if you need them, you don't want to log in to the server and time those commands in.
+If you are running Minecraft or Factorio or TeamSpeak3 container and you don't need them all the time you might want to stop them in order to save (computing) power, but if you need them, you don't want to log in to the server and type those commands in.

 That's why this bot exists: You can write this bot a message and it start the container.